ParthSolanki1/RedditPopularity/index.md

 #### Naive Bayes

-The final classsification model I decided to use was Nai
+The final classsification model I decided to use was Naive Bayes since it is fairly resistant to overfitting.
+However, doing the naive bayes resulted in an equally bad training and testing error of nearkly 52% for both posts and comments.
+This shows that the data points don't have a circular geometric relationship.

+## Conclusion